frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/product-listing.md

 ![Attribute Filters](/docs/assets/img/website/attribute-filters.png)
 *Attribute Filters*

-Go check your Product Listing, it should show filters on the sidebar.
+Go to your Product Listing, it should show filters on the sidebar.

 ![Product Listing with Filters](/docs/assets/img/website/product-listing-with-filters.png) *Product Listing with Filters*